Loading Events

 Relevance:

 Services in the client’s language matters because quality of care and patient safety are at the core of the healthcare value system.
-Where communication fails, there is tremendous risk to the patients’ health and well being, to the practitioners’ ability to effectively diagnose and prescribe, and to the health organisation’s operational and financial efficiencies.
+Where communication fails, there is tremendous risk to the patients’ health and well being, to the practitioners’ ability to effectively diagnose and prescribe, and to the health organization's operational and financial efficiencies.
+In the words of patients, it matters because “When I am sick, I am not bilingual”

 Practical applications: